MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 dotnet publish -c Release -r osx-arm64 -p:PublishReadyToRun=false -p:TieredCompilation=false -p:PublishAot=true --self-contained
 ```

+> [!IMPORTANT]
-Note we are making use of the `PublishAot` option.
+> Note we are making use of the `PublishAot` option.
 Using `Aot` has some restrictions which may require changes to your game code.
 Especially if you are using Reflection.

 Next we need to comibne the two binaries into one Universal Binary which will work on both arm64 and x64 machines.
 We can do this using the `xcode` utility `lipo`.